 Students who are found to have cheated or plagiarized will be subject to disciplinary procedures.

 The first incident during a student's high school career will result in a zero for the assignment, two extended detentions, and the loss of leadership positions for the remainder of the school year.
-In addition, current members of the National Honor Society and candidates are subject to NHS
+In addition, current members of the National Honor Society and candidates are subject to NHS rules and procedures.

 The second incident at anytime during a student's high school career will result in a zero for the assignment or a reduction in the term grade by 10 points, whichever is greater.
-Students will be suspended out of school for up to 5 days and will lose any leadership positions for the remainder the National Honor Society and candidates are subject to NHS rules and procedures.
+Students will face disciplinary consequences and will lose any leadership positions for the remainder of the school year.
+Students will be subject to social probation.
+In addition, current members of the National Honor Society and candidates are subject to NHS rules and procedures.

 The third incident and all subsequent incidents during a student's high school career will result in a zero for the current term.
-Students will be suspended out of school for three days and will lose any leadership positions for the remainder of the school year.
+Students may be suspended out of school for up to five days and will lose any leadership positions for the remainder of the school year.
 Students will be subject to social probation.
 In addition current members of the National Honor Society and candidates are subject to NHS rules and procedures.

-Consistent with Hanover High School's Core Values and Beliefs that the "Hanover High School community provides a competitive and challenging curriculum specific to individual educational needs, empowering students to succeed in the academic.
-Social, and civic arenas" and the Hanover Public School System's belief in equity and excellent for all students, Hanover High School stresses academic rigor through challenging graduation requirements.
+Consistent with Hanover High School's Core Values and Beliefs that the "Hanover High School community provides a competitive and challenging curriculum specific to individual educational needs, empowering students to succeed in the academic, social, and civic arenas" and the Hanover Public School System's belief in equity and excellent for all students, Hanover High School stresses academic rigor through challenging graduation requirements.